- Last updated:

 For lots more than 2 hectares, carports must be:

 - setback at least:

-- 40 metres from a State controlled road or an extractive industry transport route;
+- 40m from a State controlled road or an extractive industry transport route

-- setback at least 10 metres from any side or rear boundary.
+- setback at least 10m from any side or rear boundary.

 For lots 2 hectares or less, carports must be:

-- setback at least 10 metres from any road
+- setback at least 10m from any road

-- setback at least 3 metres from any side or rear boundary at least 3 metres.
+- setback at least 3m from any side or rear boundary at least 3m.

 What if my carport does not comply with these design requirements?

-Where your carport does not comply with these design requirements, your private building certifier will need to lodge an application with council to assess and decide the alternative design against the Sunshine Coast Planning Scheme 2014.
+Your private building certifier will need to lodge an application with council to assess and decide the alternative design.

-For height and floor area variations, your certifier will refer your application to council for a concurrence agency response (CAR) for a 'siting variation'.
+- consult with your private building certifier for proposed variations to setbacks or site cover.
+They will refer your application to council for a concurrence agency response (CAR).

-Alternatively, you can request an "early referral agency response" prior to lodging your development application for building work with your private building certifier.
-Where an early concurrence agency approval is granted by council, this can be included with the building work application lodged with your private building certifier.
-Then no additional referral to council is required.
+Alternatively, you can request an early referral agency response before lodging your development application for building work with your private building certifier.
+Where council grants an early concurrence agency approval, this can be included with the building work application lodged with your private building certifier.
+No extra referral to council is needed.

-Contact us if you have further questions about carports and their design requirements.
+Contact council's development services for more answers about carports and their design requirements.